JJL772/jjl772.github.io/index.md

 permalink: /
 ---

-# Portal 2: Community Edition Wiki
+# Chaos Engine Wiki

 This repository contains the markdown pages for the wiki available here: [https://www.chaosinitiative.com/wiki](https://www.chaosinitiative.com/wiki)

-# Contribute
+# Contributing

-Everybody can contribute to the wiki.
-Please just fork this repo, commit your changes to a new branch and then create a pull request!
+Anyone can contribute to the wiki.
+Just fork the repo, commit your changes and open a pull request.
+Make sure to use appropriate language, and be willing to take feedback on your PR.

 ## Guidelines

 Pull requests are thoroughly reviewed before being accepted.
 All contributions must adhere to these guidelines

 ### Pages have to

 - be related to Chaos Source
 - not be a duplicate of an existing page
 - contain formal, passive language (No `I think` or `Next you go to`)